mahdi-shafiei/STAT-4830/section/2/notes.md

 ### Comparing LU and QR

-The key difference between QR and LU is that we get an triangular system directly from QR, without ever forming the numerically unstable X^TX.
+The key difference between QR and LU is that we get an triangular system directly from QR, without ever forming X^TX.
 This process is both numerically stable (avoiding condition number squaring) and computationally efficient (requiring just one triangular solve).
 Let's compare both approaches:

 $$ \begin{aligned}
 &\text{LU approach: } np^2 \text{ to form } X^TX \text{, then } \frac{2p^3}{3} \text{ to factor it} \\